streetturtle/streetturtle.github.io/_posts/2015-09-21-perform-update-with-spring-data-rest-and-angular.markdown

 ---

 Using Spring Data REST with Angular's $resource object is very useful and convenient, but I've faced a problem with CRUD update.
-First you need to create such method while creating $resouce object:
+First you need to create such method while creating $resource object:

 {% highlight javascript %}
 angular.module('myApp.services',[]).factory('Something',function($resource){